 The Reading Specialist master's degree program is designed for licensed teachers with at least one year of teaching experience.
 This unique program offers a powerful blend of two fields - reading instruction and special education - to prepare graduates to address the needs of struggling readers and those with learning disabilities.

 Reading specialists work as literacy experts in urban and suburban, public and private schools.
-Some teach reading at the college level, while others work in early childhood centers, government agencies, or in publishing.
+Some teach reading at the college level, while others work in early childhood centers, government agencies or publishing.
 Private practice and private learning centers provide other career options.

 Interested in enrolling in this program?
 Learn more about the application process and find out how to apply.

 Degree Program Options

 The Reading Specialist master's degree program is an Illinois State Board of Education approved program leading to a Reading Specialist endorsement, which can be added to an Illinois teaching license.

 Students admitted to the Reading Specialist program have the option to concurrently pursue a Special Education (LBS1) endorsement.

 To accommodate working professionals, the Reading Specialist program offers courses that meet on weekday evenings.
 Other course delivery options within the program include hybrid courses (a blend of on-campus and online classes) and fully online courses.
 In addition, you may choose your pace through this program, selecting a a full-time course load (two course per quarter) to complete the program in two years, or a part-time course load (one course per quarter) to complete the program in three years.

 The Reading Specialist program includes 13 courses (52 quarter hours) of coursework in Reading and Learning Disabilities as well as Social and Cultural Foundations in Education.
 In addition, students complete a capstone project during the final year of the program to complete their master's degree.